demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 In some cases there might be some discrepancy between the events being shown in the UI compare to the events being shown in the 3rd party app.
 In such cases it’s recommended to do the following:
 Re-check the timezones of the events in the query - sometimes the time appears in the event in the UI is different than the one in the 3rd party due to time zone differences, ensure the times point to the same TZ.
-Double check for any filter paramss in the configurations - sometimes the integration configuration will contain filter params - open text filter, drop down to a specific field optional values, etc.. if you see events missing in hte UI, double check those events doesn’t match the existing filters in the integration configuration page.
+Double check for any filter params in the configurations - sometimes the integration configuration will contain filter params - an open text filter, drop down to a specific field optional values, etc.. if you see events missing in the UI, double check those events doesn’t match the existing filters in the integration configuration page.
+In particular, make sure the filter does not point to past time.
 Make sure suspicious missing events cannot be found using ID.

 ### Delay in the fetch/ingestion